 My discovery of mindfulness practice back in 1998 not only changed my life but quickly blossomed into a professional career path.
 My training and focus from that time on have been to offer yoga and mindfulness-based interventions to groups and individuals in the service of helping people create more joyous, healthy, and meaningful lives.

 After living in California during my 20s in order to “find myself,” I returned to my hometown of Columbia, Missouri, to pursue my doctorate in psychology.
 After receiving my training as a health psychologist, I developed the Mindfulness Practice Center on the University of Missouri campus in 2002 for faculty, staff, and students.
-Trained through the Center for Mindfulness in Healthcare, Medicine, and Society in Boston to offer Mindfulness-Based Stress Reduction, these programs formed the basis of my early work.
-Along the way, I have been teaching, developing, and researching mindfulness-based interventions targeting stress, pain, cancer, depression, and eating.
+My training through the Center for Mindfulness in Healthcare, Medicine, and Society in Boston and as a Community Dharma Leader through Spirit Rock Meditation Center in California formed the basis of my early work.
+Along the way, I have been teaching, developing, and researching mindfulness-based interventions and yoga targeting stress, pain, cancer, depression, and eating.

 In 2007, I developed a ten-week program called Eat for Life that helps people have a better relationship with food and their bodies.
 A study on the program was published in the American Journal of Health Promotion in 2014.
 I wrote The Mindfulness-Based Eating Solution (New Harbinger, 2016) to offer the scientifically validated practices in Eat for Life to a wider audience.
 I taught live online Eat for Life Classes to the public over Zoom for 15 years and trained professionals around the world to teach Eat for Life to others.

 In 2015 I was invited to serve on the Board of The Center for Mindful Eating, a non-profit organization whose mission is to teach and serve professionals who work in the field of mindful eating.
 I was the President from 2018 through 2022.
 I now serve on the Advisory Council.